eficode-academy/terraform-fundamentals/README.md

   - `console`
   - `graph`

-### Lab Exercise: Using Terraform Functions and Advanced Commands
+### Lab Exercise: Using Terraform Functions and Other Commands

 ### Lab Exercise: Setup VM using using Terrafrom